 The resources and competencies database (paragraph 2.1.5) contains resource information with its competency graded according to specific competency areas, competency functions and a particular project phase.
 These tables may be edited by any user, but all changes will be overwritten when the Automated Template System is updated.
 It is thus important to centrally manage and change this database and distribute it via the Automated Template System release package.

-Tables included in the database are:
+Tables included in the database, with pre-populated example data, are:

 Competencies